6 Powerful AI Applications That Can Impact Your Business Today

 It identifies all shoppable products in photos, delivers personalized recommendations, and automates the product tagging process to help you reduce costs.

-3. Onboarding new customers
+3. Onboarding new customers with AI

 Social distancing for an indefinite period will increase digital transactions and experiences.
 Besides eCommerce, another growing sector is digital payments.